Doug Howlett

 Douglas Charles Howlett (born 21 September 1978) is a retired New Zealand professional rugby union player.
 He was primarily a wing, but he also sometimes played as a fullback.

 He played for Auckland, and the Highlanders, Hurricanes and Blues in Super Rugby.
 He finished his career with Munster in Ireland.

-With 49 tries in 62 tests, Howlett is currently the seventh-highest try scorer in rugby union history and the top try scorer for New Zealand.
+With 49 tries in 62 tests, Howlett is the joint ninth-highest try scorer in rugby union history and the second top try scorer for New Zealand.
+Scored his 49th and final international try against Romania on September 8, 2007, during the Rugby World Cup in Marseille.
+His NZ record was broken by Will Jordan on 11th July 2026.

 Early life

 Born in Auckland, New Zealand, Howlett attended May Road School and Mt Roskill Intermediate School.
 He started playing rugby at Auckland Grammar School, where he was also a star sprinter, captain of athletics and, during his final year in 1996, Head Prefect.
 He calls upon his speed as a sprinter (he once clocked a personal best 10.94 seconds for the 100 metres in an under 20 athletics championship in 1998) to great effect in his rugby career.